Ayomide-16/yolov10-road-anomaly-detection/README.md

-# Group 8 - MCE 415: YOLOv10 Road Anomaly Detection
+# YOLOv10 Road Anomaly Detection
 ## Submission Inference Package

 This folder is ready for evaluation and contains a one-click launcher for Windows.